 Trey Laird is CEO and Founder of The Lighthouse Sober Living and The Lighthouse Recovery Coaching 365 Program.
 Before founding The Lighthouse, Mr. Laird was a Wall Street equities trader for 22 years, starting this career with Bankers Trust and exiting with Lazard.
 Mr. Laird attended the Trinity School in Manhattan and Dartmouth College.

 Mr. Laird has five children and lives in New Canaan, Connecticut with his wife.
-He is an avid golfer and marathoner, regularly travels to share his expertise on recovery and treatment best practices, and makes regular media appearances to speak on addiction issues.
+He is a Deacon at The New Canaan Congregational Church, as well as an avid golfer and marathoner.
+An advisory board member at Recovery.com, he regularly travels to share his expertise on recovery and treatment best practices, and makes regular media appearances to speak on addiction issues.

 Mr. Laird feels that his choice to Recover Out Loud has had an extraordinary impact on his life in recovery.